FrdrchSllnr/circularSlider.js/README.md

 # circularSlider.js

-<b>Incremental Circular Slider</b>
+**Incremental Circular Slider**

+**Basic example**

-Create a `cSlider` object, update it with your mouse position and get an event for every slider increment
+Create a `cSlider` object, update it with your mouse position and get an event for every slider increment (clockwise is positive, counterclockwise is negative):

 ```
 var cslider = new cSlider(300, 300) //  center of circle in pixel